fleetdm/fleet/handbook/marketing/README.md

 ## Fleet website

-The Digital Experience team is responsible for production and maintenance of the Fleet website.
+The Brand team is responsible for production and maintenance of the Fleet website.

 #### In this section